unikorn-cloud/kubernetes/README.md

 Unikorn abstracts away installation of Cluster API.

-There are three resource types:
+There are four resource types:

+* Organizations, that are analogous to organizations defined for [Unikorn Identity](https://github.com/unikorn-cloud/identity), but in this component merely provide a namespace for projects.
 * Projects, that are a container for higher level abstractions.
 * ControlPlanes, that basically are instances of Cluster API that live in Projects.
-* Clusters, Kubernetes clusters.
+* Clusters, are Kubernetes clusters, and managed by control planes.

-Control planes are actually contained themselves in virtual clusters, as CAPI is pretty terrible at cleaning things up on OpenStack errors, so we make these cattle.
+Control planes are actually contained themselves in virtual clusters, this allows horizontal scaling and multi-tenant separation.
-One Kubernetes cluster to one instance of Cluster API.
-If something goes wrong, just delete the virtual cluster and restart.
-In future, when things get more stable, we can support many-to-one to save on resource costs, and even do away with virtual clusters entirely.

 Projects allow multiple control planes to be contained within them.
 These are useful for providing a boundary for billing etc.